Exposure Notification: Deployment

 Exposure Notification is compatible with Android devices supporting Bluetooth Low Energy and running Android 6.0 "Marshmallow" and newer with Google Mobile Services.
-It is serviced via updates to Google Play Services, ensuring compatibility with the majority of Android devices released outside of Mainland China, and not requiring it to be integrated into Android firmware updates (which would hinder deployment by relying on individual OEMs).
+It is serviced via updates to Google Play Services, ensuring compatibility with the majority of Android devices released outside of mainland China, and not requiring it to be integrated into Android firmware updates (which would hinder deployment by relying on individual OEMs).
 It is not compatible with devices that do not have GMS, such as Huawei devices released since May 2019.
 On iOS, EN is serviced via operating system updates.
 It was first introduced as part of iOS 13.5 on May 20, 2020.
 In December 2020, Apple released iOS 12.5, which backported EN support to iPhone models that cannot be upgraded to iOS 13, including iPhone 6 and older.

 Exposure Notification apps may only be released by public health authorities.
 To discourage fragmentation, each country will typically be restricted to one app, although Apple and Google stated that they would accommodate regionalized approaches if a country elects to do so.
 Apple and Google released reference implementations for apps utilizing the system, which can be used as a base.

 On September 1, 2020, the consortium announced "Exposure Notifications Express" (EN Express), a system designed to ease adoption of the protocol by health authorities by removing the need to develop an app themselves.
 Under this system, a health authority provides parameters specific to their implementation (such as thresholds, branding, messaging, and key servers), which is then processed to generate the required functionality.
 On Android, this data is used to generate an app, and a configuration profile that can also be deployed to users via Google Play Services without a dedicated app.
 On iOS, the functionality is integrated directly at the system level on iOS 13.7 and newer without a dedicated app.
-On December 14, 2020, Apple released iOS 12.5, bringing support for Exposure Notifications to older iPhones.